openintegrationhub/openintegrationhub.github.io/docs/Connectors/StandardizedActionsAndTriggers.md

 - Make sure to Url Encode IDs appearing in HTTP urls

 #### Iteration 2: Delete Object By Unique Criteria

-##### Additional Config Fields

-- Upsert Criteria: Drop down with all sets of unique constraints for the object type in question

 ##### Input Metadata Changes